New Graduate Student Setup Checklist for Fall 2023

 An inner-building key will be given to you during Orientation.
 This key opens the mailroom and inner-building doors.
 Female graduate students will use this key to enter any locked restrooms in the building.

 You will be issued a mailbox in the mailroom (room 0207).
 You do not need to complete a form to apply for the use of a mailbox.
-Mailboxes are maintained by Aalyshia Williams.
+Mailboxes are maintained by Erin Smith.
 If you need to have packages delivered to you in the Department, the address is:

 c/o Department of Chemistry & Biochemistry